bamos/bamos.github.io/cv.md

 + Vinton, Virginia
 &#124; January 2011-August 2011
 + Internship in high school to replace Windows domain, mail, DHCP, and DNS servers with virtual **Linux** servers using **KVM** and **virsh**.
-+ Successfully created the servers and migrated the office's computers to the Linux servers.
++ Migrated the office's computers to the Linux servers.
 + Created **Bash** scripts for incremental backups with rsync and hard links.